gvSIGAssociation/gvnix/addon-web-mvc-binding/docs/readme.txt

 Install the Add-on.
 --------------------

-Install the Add-on in gvNIX/Roo shell with the required commands for 1.1.3-RELEASE version.
+Install the Add-on in gvNIX/Roo shell with the required commands for 1.1.5-RELEASE version.

 Create a web application
 -------------------------

 Create a web application with gvNIX/Roo Shell script::
+    script clinic.roo

 Run the add-on command: